 But, in recent years, as people from all over the world came to Bali for its artistic and cultural treasures, they also found an island with fabulous weather and miles of perfect beaches.
 With its friendly people and a welcoming tourist infrastructure in place, many folks now come to Bali just for the sunny beaches, surfing, late-night parties and world-class snorkeling.
 Thus has developed a separate tourist infrastructure: “Bali on the Beach”

 So for those who want to arrive a few days early to unwind before our cultural adventures begin, we have picked a beautiful five-star property on the beach for your delight.
 It’s on Legian Beach, with the center of restaurants, nightlife and shopping just outside the private, gated resort.
+Here are some photos and you can learn more in the details section.

 The rooms are built around a courtyard with the lobby, the bar and various shops clustered like a Balinese village.
 Building the bedrooms around a central courtyard allows each room to be a view room and each has its own balcony.